canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/launch-ubuntu-images.rst

 With Ubuntu Pro
 +++++++++++++++

-For each of the two Azure related security features (Trusted Launch and Confidential VM) mentioned above, you can also add UBUNTU_PRO as the license-type of the OS to tackle vulnerabilities related to the internal software stack and the guest OS.
+To tackle vulnerabilities related to the guest OS and the internal software stack, you can use Ubuntu Pro by adding UBUNTU_PRO as the license-type of the OS.
 For instance, create a Confidential VM with Ubuntu Pro using:

 .. code::